yusuf-shahin/vs-code-setup/README.md

 ### How can you do that as a beginner ?
 - open your vs-code
-- press Ctrl+Shift+P
-- go to Open User Setting
-- **Or directly go to settings.json file**
+- go to your *settings.json* file in your vs-code .
-- remove all your previous stuff from **settings.json** in your vs-code .
+- remove all your previous stuff from *settings.json* in your vs-code .
-- copy the code and paste
+- copy and paste the following codes into your *settings.json* file

-- install vs code extensions
+ **please install vs-code extensions below.** ⬇️

+👉 *settings.json* code 👈
 ```js
 {
   "editor.fontSize": 17,